Yaromey/ssh-per-project/README.md

 ## Problems you may have:
 - Conflicting SSH keys.
-- Set one SSH key in GitHub another project won't be able to fetch anymore and vice versa.
+- Set one SSH key in GitHub -> unset another one.
+No fetching or pushing anymore and vice versa.
 - Hairloss and broken keyboard due to stress of not getting it to work 👨🏻‍🦲

 ## Solution: